If you own a freehold interest in land, how much of the airspace does that include?

 Here it depends on what is included in your lease, often referred to as the extent of your demise.

 The general rule is that a lease of a whole building or of the upper portion (including the roof) includes the airspace above it, unless the lease expressly excludes it.
 That airspace will be limited to such height as is necessary for the ordinary use and enjoyment of the land and the structures upon it, just as it is for the freehold owner.
+[Update - there has been an important case on this since this blogpost was originally written which provides a more nuanced statement of this principle and which implies that the airspace might not be automatically included in all circumstances - see my 2014 blogpost here and as always do not rely on this blog for any specific problems you may have on this issue; please discuss them with your appointed legal adviser].

 This can be important in determining who has the right to exploit valuable airspace.